fan-of-stl/login_backend/README.md

-# Movie Application Backend
+# Application Backend

-This is the backend for a movie application built using Node.js, Express, and MongoDB.
+This is the backend for a application built using Node.js, Express, and MongoDB.
 It includes user registration and login functionality with JWT authentication and data validation.

 ## Features